antitree/private-tor-network/README.md

 * TOR_DIRPORT - default is 9030
 * TOR_DIR - container path to mount a persistent tor material. default is /tor
 * TOR_CONTROL_PWD - set the control port password to something besides "password"
+* TOR_HS_PORT - port to listen for an onion service on
+* TOR_HS_ADDR - IP or hostname of service you want to point an onion service to

 ### Things to try